YanniMiguel/hexColPlayground/README.md

 that isn't in the proper way of #000000.
 I made an error catcher that would return an error message.
 Also formated that converting the numbers to hexadecimals would result to
 2 digits each (e.g. 05)

--Did the same thing of making the method into a Main Class for oppositeOrTriadic.
+- Did the same thing of making the method into a Main Class for oppositeOrTriadic.
 For Opposite, the concept there is to subtract 255 to each color.
 To test this at first, I didnt cut the hexcode string into 3 parts and so the subtracting process didn't line up, giving me a negative value.
 Same goes for the Triadic process, where it relies on moving strings around via the concatonation of strings.
 I made it 'move' the entire string (again, no cutting of parts) and it just made the hexcode really long